Morningstar's Guide to College Savings

-College savers are investing with a critical goal and a fixed time frame.
-Given the high financial and emotional stakes involved in choosing and paying for college, investors should feel confident about their choice of savings vehicle, whether it's a 529 plan, a Coverdell, or a Roth IRA.
+College savers are investing for a critical goal and a fixed time frame.
+Given the high financial and emotional stakes involved in choosing and paying for college, investors should feel confident about their choice of savings vehicle and investment options.

-In the articles in this guide, we examine what you need to know about college-savings options in terms of their tax treatment and their effect on financial aid eligibility.
+In this guide, you'll find what you need to know about college-savings options in terms of their tax treatment and their effect on financial aid eligibility.
 We'll also help you figure out how much to sock away to reach your goal, and how to take that first step to set up a plan and start saving.

 A Guide to Your College-Savings Options